Thomas C. O'Connor

 Nonlinear Mechanics & Rheology of Soft Materials

 Welcome to my research website.
-Here you can find information about my scientific interests, links to resources I have developed for the community, and some updates on past & current outreach activities.
+Here you will be able to learn about some of my scientific interests, links to resources I have developed for the community, and some updates on past & current activities.

 I am currently a Harry S. Truman Fellowship at Sandia National Laboratory.
 My research program focuses on modeling the nonlinear hydrodynamics of polymers during additive manufacturing and other industrial processing methods.
-I am applying simulations at the molecular and continuum scale to better understand how polymers deform and flow during manufacturing.
+I apply theory and simulation at the molecular and continuum scale to better understand how soft liquids and solids deform and flow during manufacturing.